Quantum Sphere-Packing Bounds with Polynomial Prefactors: Introduction

-Our main ingredients are a tight concentration inequality in strong large deviation theory \cite{BR60}, \cite[Theorem 3.7.4]{DZ98}, \cite[Section III.D]{AW14b} (Appendix \ref{app:tight}) and Blahut's approach of hypothesis testing reduction \cite{Bla74}.
-The strategy of the proof consists of three steps: (i) formulate the error probability of a certain codebook to a hypothesis testing problem; (ii) give a lower (or called the {converse}) bound to the type-I error in quantum hypothesis testing; and (iii) relate the error with the strong sphere-packing exponent.
-In Section \ref{ssec:converse_HT}, we provide two converse bounds for quantum hypothesis testing.
-The first bound generalizes Blahut's one-shot converse Hoeffding bound \cite[Theorem 10]{Bla74} to the quantum case (Proposition \ref{prop:Blahut}).
-Unlike Blahut's result derived in the weak form, we establish a strong sphere-packing bound for c-q channels.
-For the second bound (Proposition \ref{prop:sharp}), we employ Bahadur-Ranga Rao's inequality \cite{BR60} to prove a sharp converse bound in step (ii).
-Finally, we combine these two results to obtain a refined strong sphere-packing bound with a polynomial pre-factor.
+Our main ingredients are a tight concentration inequality in strong large deviation theory \cite{BR60}, \cite[Theorem 3.7.4]{DZ98}, \cite[Section III.D]{AW14b} (Appendix \ref{app:tight}), an one-shot converse via quantum hypothesis testing \cite{Fan61, SGB67, Bla74}, and a uniform continuity property (Proposition~\ref{prop:UC} in Appendix~\ref{app:UC}).
+The strategy of the proof consists of three steps: (i) formulate the error probability of a certain codebook to a hypothesis testing problem; (ii) prove lower (or called the {converse}) bounds on type-I error in quantum hypothesis testing; and (iii) relate the error with the strong sphere-packing exponent.
+In Section \ref{ssec:converse_HT}, we first prove a one-shot converse bound to relate the channel coding problem into a binary quantum hypothesis (Proposition~\ref{lemm:hypothesis}).
+We then employ Bahadur-Ranga Rao's inequality \cite{BR60} to establish converse Hoeffding bounds for quantum hypothesis testing (Theorem~\ref{theo:sharp_Hoeffding}).
+Next, we apply a uniform continuity property (Proposition~\ref{prop:UC} in Appendix~\ref{app:UC}) and the established sharp Hoeffding bound (Theorem~\ref{theo:sharp_Hoeffding}) to prove two finite blocklength converse bounds on the optimal type-I error for a fixed-composition codeword.
+The first bound is a Chebyshev-type bound with a subexponential prefactor (Proposition~\ref{prop:Chebyshev}), while the second bound is a sharp converse bound with a polynomial prefactor (Proposition~\ref{prop:sharp}).
+Finally, we combine these two results to obtain a refined strong sphere-packing bound with a polynomial prefactor and finite blocklength.

 Table \ref{table:comparison} collects major proof approaches of classical sphere-packing bounds, Eqs.~\eqref{eq:ssp} and \eqref{eq:wsp}, and discusses their generalizations to c-q channels.
-We remark that the established polynomial pre-factor is crucial for the analysis of coding performance in the medium error probability regime (more commonly known as moderate deviation analysis) \cite{AW14b,CH17, CCT+16b}.
+We remark that the established finite blocklength bounds and the polynomial prefactor are crucial for the analysis of coding performance in the medium error probability regime (more commonly known as moderate deviation analysis) \cite{AW14b,CH17, CCT+16b}, classical data compression with quantum side information \cite{CHDH-2018, CHDH2-2018}, and joint source-channel coding with quantum side information \cite{CHDH3-2018}.

 The remaining part of the paper is organized as follows.
 Section~\ref{sec:notation} introduces the notation and necessary preliminaries.
 The relationship between the weak and strong sphere-packing exponents is proved in Section~\ref{sec:relation}.
 In Section~\ref{sec:main}, we prove a refined sphere-packing bound for c-q channels.
 We consider a symmetric c-q channel and establish an exact sphere-packing bound in Section~\ref{sec:symm}.
 Lastly, we conclude this paper in Section~\ref{sec:conclusion}.